googleads/google-api-ads-ruby/README.md

 See [CONTRIBUTING.md](https://github.com/googleads/google-api-ads-ruby/blob/master/CONTRIBUTING.md)
 for details on how to contribute.

+This library has adopted the [community-driven style guide](https://github.com/bbatsov/ruby-style-guide) hosted by bbatsov.
+Updates to the existing code base will be made incrementally to conform to the style defined there, and all new code will be subject to that style guide.
+Keep this in mind while crafting contributions.

 Note: if you have an ad blocker active, you might experience issues while submitting an issue or pull request.
 You can still contribute by disabling the ad blocker for this project URL.